Religious of the Virgin Mary: Post-Independence

 The Philippines regained full sovereignty from the United States on 4 July 1946, with the establishment of the Third Philippine Republic.
 Almost two years later on 12 January 1948 (the 200th anniversary of the death of the foundress) Pope Pius XII issued the Decree of Definitive Pontifical Approbation of the Constitutions, placing the congregation directly under Rome.
 Pedro Vidal, Consultor for the Society of Jesus in the Sacred Congregation of Religious, represented the Congregation of the Religious of the Virgin Mary at the signing of the decree in 1948.
-Archbishop of Zamboanga Luís del Rosario, then serving as Apostolic Visitator of the congregation, played a vital role in the process which led to the granting of the final decree.
+Archbishop of Zamboanga Luís del Rosario, SJ then serving as Apostolic Visitator of the congregation, played a vital role in the process which led to the granting of the final decree.

 The post-war years saw expansion to the whole of the Philippine archipelago.
 In 1948 they opened a college on their school campus in Davao City, which has grown into the University of the Immaculate Conception.
 In 1963 the congregation numbered 483 professed Sisters, 40 novices, and 9 postulants.

 The golden jubilee of the Religious of the Virgin Mary in the United States was celebrated in the Cathedral of the Blessed Sacrament in Sacramento, California, on 18 July 2009.
 The Philippines jubilee celebration that year was held at Our Lady of the Assumption Chapel with Gabriel Villaruz Reyes, Bishop of Antipolo, presiding.

 Present day

 By 2016 there were more than 700 RVM sisters worldwide and they ran 58 schools including one in Islamabad, Pakistan, and four in Ghana, West Africa.
-While involved mostly in education, they also had seven retreat houses, thirteen dormitories, and an outreach at times of catastrophes and to those in dire need.
+While involved mostly in education, they also had ten retreat houses, fifteen dormitories, and an outreach at times of catastrophes and to those in dire need.
 The sisters were also involved in an array of special ministries in service to dioceses, campus ministries, hospitals, and others.
-Their foreign presence included the United States, Canada, Indonesia, Ghana, Italy, Taiwan, and Pakistan.
+Their foreign presence included the United States, Canada, Indonesia, Ghana, Italy, Taiwan, Sweden and Pakistan.
 In addition to convents in Italy, the sisters also minister to senior citizens with Alzheimer's disease in Taiwan.

 Mother Ignacia's status

-In 2007, Pope Benedict XVI declared the foundress, Ignacia del Espiritu Santo, a Venerable of the Roman Catholic Church:
+In 2007, Pope Benedict XVI declared the foundress, Ignacia del Espiritu Santo, a Venerable of the Catholic Church:

 The servant of God, Ignacia del Espiritu Santo, Foundress of the Congregation of the Religious of the Virgin Mary, is found to possess in heroic degree the theological virtues of faith, hope and charity toward God and neighbor, as well as the cardinal virtues of prudence, justice, temperance and fortitude.